ROCm/ROCm.github.io/install.md

 Southbridge PCIe I/O controller.
 If you motherboard is part of this category, please do not use this connector for your GPUs, if you intend to exploit ROCm.

-Our GFX8 GPU's ( Fiji &  Polaris Family) use PCIe Gen 3 and PCIe Atomics.
+Our GFX8 GPU's (Fiji & Polaris family) use PCIe Gen 3 and PCIe Atomics.

 Current CPUs which support PCIe Gen3 + PCIe Atomics are:
   * Intel Xeon E5 v3 or newer CPUs;